 - Prior year comparative information - Prior period errors / corrections and restatements - Current year-to-date figures - Updated accounting policies - Updated wording reflecting new and revised accounting standards and Treasury policies - Consideration of the possible effects of accounting standards issued but not yet effective - The date of last and next scheduled comprehensive valuations for each class of physical noncurrent assets - Impact of restructures - Agencies, in their capacity as lessors, must disaggregate each class of property, plant and equipment (PP&E) into assets subject to operating leases and assets not subject to operating leases.
 Agencies must include in their financial report, disclosures required by AASB 116 Property, Plant and Equipment for assets subject to an operating lease (by class of underlying asset) separately from owned assets held and used by the lessor (AASB 16, para 95).
 Refer to the Financial Reporting Code for an example of disaggregated disclosure. - Agencies are reminded of the requirement to provide disclosures on performance obligations and contract liability balances recognised under AASB 15 Revenue from Contract with Customers.
-Agencies must disclose the following information in their financial statements: - Revenue recognised that was included in the contract liability balance at the beginning of the year (AASB 15, para 116(b)); - Revenue recognised from performance obligations satisfied in previous periods (AASB 15, para 116(c)); and - Transaction price allocated to the remaining performance obligations from contracts with customers (AASB 15, para 120(b)). - Agencies should continue to disclose the impact of COVID-19 and climate related matters on financial reporting for 2021-22.
-The following areas may be impacted and require increased disclosure: - Fair value of property, plant and equipment Level 3 - Impairment of non-financial assets - Financial instruments - Expected credit losses - Inventories - Superannuation and long-term provisions (including employee provisions)

-- Going concern - Events after the reporting period.
+Agencies must disclose the following information in their financial statements: - Revenue recognised that was included in the contract liability balance at the beginning of the year (AASB 15, para 116(b)); - Revenue recognised from performance obligations satisfied in previous periods (AASB 15, para 116(c)); and - Transaction price allocated to the remaining performance obligations from contracts with customers (AASB 15, para 120(b)). - Agencies should make an assessment whether including disclosures regarding the impact of COVID-19 and climate related matters on financial reporting for 2022-23 is relevant for their Agency.
+The following areas may be impacted and may require increased disclosure: - Fair value of property, plant and equipment Level 3 - o Impairment of non-financial assets - Financial instruments - Expected credit losses - o Inventories - Superannuation and long-term provisions (including employee provisions) - o Going concern - Events after the reporting period.